 Security and Privacy

 In addition to offering text, voice, and video messaging, a full-featured telemedicine communications platform must protect the privacy of patients and their medical information.
-The most secure platforms, such as Wickr Pro, meet and exceed HIPAA privacy regulations by offering complete end-to-end encryption and Zero Trust infrastructure.
+The most secure platforms, such as AWS Wickr, meet and exceed HIPAA privacy regulations by offering complete end-to-end encryption and Zero Trust infrastructure.